Research Studies

 Participants at her courses were asked to complete a survey of their sound awareness skills immediately before the training, immediately after it, and again one-to-two teaching terms later.

-• Following the course, participants expressed surprised at the limitations in their own phonological and letter-sound awareness.
+- Following the course, participants expressed surprise at the limitations in their own phonological and letter-sound awareness.

 Some participants indicated that, as well as not having ever received formal education themselves in phonological awareness skills, they had been unsure about their approach to teaching reading.